On the Gromov width of polygon spaces: Gromov width of the spaces of -gons

 Assume that there exists a symplectic embedding of a ball of capacity $a > 4 \pi r_1$ into $\M(r)$.
-Use Moser's trick argument to show that for $\varepsilon >0$ there exists an embedding of a symplectic ball of capacity $a - \varepsilon$ into $\M_t(r)$ for $t>0$ small enough (see the end of Section \ref{section 5gons} for details).
-Taking $\varepsilon $ small enough so that $a - \varepsilon> 4 \pi r_1$ we obtain a contradiction.
+As in Section \ref{section 5gons} we use Moser's trick to show that the Gromov width of $\M(r)$ is not larger than $4\pi r_1$.
 Therefore there cannot exist an embedding of a ball of capacity $a > 4 \pi r_1$ into $\M(r)$. \end{proof}

-\begin{proposition} Let $r$ be generic, ordered non-decreasingly and such that $\{2,3,6\}$, and $\{5,6\}$ are short.
+\begin{proposition} Let $r$ be generic, ordered non-decreasingly and such that $\{2,3,6\}$ and $\{5,6\}$ are short.
 Then the Gromov width of the symplectic toric manifold $\M(r)$ is at most $4 \pi r_1$. \end{proposition}

 \begin{proof} Reshuffle the length vector $r$ to